nagapraneethk/Smart-phone-Replica/README.md

 #### Display Color:

-This setting allows the user to access the desired display color. system(“color ##”) command is used to change the display color.
+This setting allows the user to access the desired display color. `system(“color ##”)` is used to change the display color.

 Before: